sjhatfield/sjhatfield.github.io/_posts/2020-12-06-RL-Baby-Berry-Environment.md

 excerpt: "Solving a custom made Reinforcement Learning problem using a variety of algorithms"
 ---

 If you would prefer to learn about this project by reading the code [go here](https://github.com/sjhatfield/babyberry).

-In order to revisit concepts and learned earlier in the year taking Georgia Tech's fantastic graduate course in Reinforcement Learning, I decided to develop my own learning environment and solve it using a variety of RL algorithms.
+In order to revisit concepts and learned earlier in the year taking Georgia Techs fantastic graduate course in Reinforcement Learning, I decided to develop my own learning environment and solve it using a variety of RL algorithms.

 ## Introduction to the Environment

-Taking insipiration from my young son who absolutely adores eating all kinds of berries, this environment is made up of a rectangular or square grid which the baby may move around attempting to collect and eat berries.
+Taking inspiration from my young son who absolutely adores eating all kinds of berries, this environment is made up of a rectangular or square grid which the baby may move around attempting to collect and eat berries.
 The berries being spherically shaped (use your imagination below), are able to roll around the environment making the game a little more challenging for the baby.
 Finally, to make the task even more challenging for the intrepid berry hunter there may be a parent present marching around the grid trying to stop the baby from consuming all the expensive berries.

 Here is an example of the baby (in blue) moving randomly around the environment.
 The berries (in purple) have been given a random movement probability of $$50\%$$.
-There is a parent (in green) who is also moving randomly around the environment with probability $$50%$\$.
+There is a parent (in green) who is also moving randomly around the environment with probability $$50\%$$.
 Parents (or dads as I call them in the code) are referred to as dumb if they just move randomly.

 <center><img src="{{ site.url }}{{ site.baseurl }}/images/babyberry/random-dumb.gif" alt="Baby moving randomly against dumb dad"></center>